godber/uberhip-hugo/content/spring-training.md

 * Red: No tickets are available
 * Yellow: Some tickets are available, but not all four

+The L shaped boxes represent the seats and their availability.
+Green means the seat is available, red means it's not.
+Hover over a seat to see the seat number.
+If you're on mobile, you can tap on a seat to see the seat number.

 ### How do I request tickets?

 Email or text me.
 If you don't know who I am, you'll have to go to SeatGeek